lucasvtiradentes/tscanner/packages/core/crates/cli/README.md

    - Auto-managed by VSCode extension
    - Hash based on workspace path (MD5)

-If no configuration is found, tscanner exits with an error and helpful message.
+If no configuration is found, TScanner exits with an error and helpful message.

 ## Configuration File